 In this guide, we'll walk you through a comprehensive 3-day PPL routine for beginners, breaking down each workout and explaining how it helps you build a strong foundation for your fitness journey.

-What is a PPL Routine?
+What is a PPL(Push/Pull/Legs) Routine?

 PPL stands for push, pull, and legs.
 Each workout targets different muscle groups on separate days.